 The framework outlines who qualifies, what documentation is required, how applications are evaluated, and which bodies are responsible for each stage.

-Once a D8 visa is granted abroad, the process moves to Portugal, where the Agency for Integration, Migration and Asylum issues the residence permit and oversees ongoing compliance.
+Once a D8 visa is granted abroad, the process moves to Portugal, where the Agency for Integration, Migration and Asylum issues the temporary residence permit and oversees ongoing compliance.
 Alongside these official authorities, legal professionals play a pivotal role in guiding applicants through the process.

 Lawyers handling immigration matters must be registered with the Portuguese Bar Association, the body responsible for regulating the profession, upholding ethical standards, and ensuring that clients receive competent legal representation.